 Welcome to Physical Education at Highfield

 At Highfield, children in all year groups are taught PE twice a week.
 We follow the Enfield Borough progression of skills and aim to instil in our students a lifelong love of physical activity.
 Each year group is taught by a specialist coach for at least one term of lessons.
+(Our curriculum has been temporarily adapted to ensure equipment is not contaminated during the pandemic.
+Equipment is allocated to each class on a half termly basis.
+The progression of skills remains the same.)

 Fit in 15

 Every year our Year 5s attend a term and a half of swimming lessons at a local pool.
-They begin with a school based water safety talk and then progress through the initial swimming awards.
+They begin with a school-based water safety talk and then progress through the initial swimming awards.
 Many children who begin as non-swimmers, finish the scheme with the amazing achievement of swimming a width.
 Reach rescue techniques for open water are also part of this essential life skill training.
 Confident swimmers are challenged with further lifesaving skills and scenarios.

 Sports leaders/Team captains